cvwjensen/springbootcourse/persistence/persistence/README-02-basic-queries.md

 ### Exercise 3: Basis Queries - get by ID
 You can get an Entity directly if you know the ID.

 - Make a test for fetching Teacher Johnson.
-Use the getOne().
+Use the findById().
 - Assert that the fetched teachers name is Johnson.

 #### Solution